 Jeffrey Sosman, MD

-The Translational Research in Solid Tumors (TRIST) Program is a newly established, highly interactive and productive program.
-The program consists of accomplished faculty conducting translational studies centered on the themes of molecular and cell biology, early diagnosis, prognosis, risk factors, therapeutics and treatment of cancer of the aerodigestive tract, dermatologic, gastrointestinal, genitourinary and neuro-oncologic cancers.
+The Translational Research in Solid Tumors (TRIST) Program of the Robert H. Lurie Comprehensive Cancer Center of Northwestern University consists of accomplished faculty conducting translational studies centered on the themes of molecular and cell biology, early diagnosis, prognosis, risk factors, therapeutics and treatment of cancer of the aerodigestive tract, dermatologic, gastrointestinal, genitourinary and neuro-oncologic cancers.

 - To characterize basic molecular mechanisms of cancer development and progression and identify novel targets for therapy

 - To develop preclinical animal models to test novel therapeutics to treat solid cancers

 - To initiate and conduct clinical studies to test and validate novel approaches and technologies for the treatment of solid cancers